martinkauppinen/foldmk/README.md

 - `g:foldmk.indenttext` sets what text to use for indentation (default: " ")
 - `g:foldmk.layout` sets the order of the foldtext elements (default: "[+] t f (l)")

-`g:foldmk.layout` treats the letters `t`, `f`, and `l` specially. `t` will insert the text of the first line of the fold. `l` will insert the text `x lines`, where `x` of course is the number of lines contained in the fold. `f` will fill out the rest of the space by inserting the character determined by vim's `fillchars` option (defaulting to space if there's no fold option set).
+`g:foldmk.layout` treats the strings `%t`, `%f`, `%l`, and `%%` specially. `%t` will insert the text of the first line of the fold. `%l` will insert the text `x lines`, where `x` of course is the number of lines contained in the fold. `%f` will fill out the rest of the space by inserting the character determined by vim's `fillchars` option (defaulting to space if there's no fold option set).
+`%%` will print a single percent sign.
 Any other characters in the string are printed as-is.

 So to change anything, simply add `let <config>=<new value>` into your vimrc for what you want to change (or set the variables in a running vim session to experiment).

 ## Example layouts